 Governed by Faculty Rules, Brown’s Summer Session maintains guidelines that are similar to those followed during the academic year.
 The courses are equivalent to academic year offerings, are approved by the College Curriculum Council, and, as of summer 2000, count toward official determination of academic standing.

-Brown undergraduates may complete up to two courses in any given summer, and may apply a total of four summer courses toward their bachelor’s degree.
+Brown undergraduates may complete up to two courses in any given summer, and may apply a total of four summer courses toward their bachelor’s degree (Brown Winter Session courses are also included in the 4 max allotment).
 Brown Summer Session courses at the 1000-level may count toward graduate degrees.
-A special Corporation rule allows undergraduates who have completed four Summer Session courses at Brown to request one semester of enrollment credit (Note: This provision does not extend to students enrolled in the Five Year Brown-RISD Dual Degree Program).
+A special Corporation rule allows undergraduates who have completed four Summer/Winter Session courses at Brown to request one semester of enrollment credit (Note: This provision does not extend to students enrolled in the Five Year Brown-RISD Dual Degree Program).
 Undergraduate fees for summer courses are set annually by the Corporation at a rate lower than the per-course fee during the academic year.

 For more information, contact Brown’s School of Professional Studies, Box T, Providence, RI 02912 (401) 863-7900, or visit www.brown.edu/academics/summer-session/.

 Each year’s Summer Session calendar is posted on the Brown Registrar’s web site, http://brown.edu/about/administration/registrar/home, as well as at the site above.

 Brown Winter Session